TannerBenbrook11/CS4273GroupN/README.md

 ### Running Unit Tests

-To run all of our unit tests, simply run the following command
+To run all of our unit tests, simply run the following command while in the root directory of the project
 ```bash
 # Run all unit tests
 python3 -m unittest discover -s tests -v